What if this is just the beginning?

 You can drop a note that washes that ugliness away: “We love you.
 We miss you.”
 Keep it simple.
 You don’t need to fix the entire situation.
 Just finding them with a word of grace is so often what resurrection looks like: think about Jesus coming to the disciples after they abandoned him.
 “Peace,” Jesus says to break the ice, knowing our anxiety and fear and guilt.
 “Don’t be afraid.”

-While your monthly meetings to discuss learning modules are wrapping up, this is hopefully just the beginning of your long relationship with someone who has only begun to taste a very different kind of care from you.
+This is hopefully just the beginning of your long relationship with someone who has only begun to taste a very different kind of care from you.
 It can take years to rewire brains and heal spirits that have been formed by years of untrustworthy relationships.

 That’s OK.
 We stay in relationship.
 God works through relationships that transform us.